diegocomfort/2048/README.md

     ```

 ## TODO
-- (BUG) line and corner characters straight up would not print on one terminal (wsl2)
 - Show Win & Lose screen
 - Usage section & page in-game
 - Command-line args for --help, etc.?